BBC suspends staff member after explicit photo claims about unnamed presenter

 “We expect to be in a position to provide a further update in the coming days as the process continues.
 The BBC board will continue to be kept up to date.”

-The statement added that the corporation takes “any allegations seriously” and that it has “robust internal processes in place to proactively deal with such allegations”.
+The statement added that the corporation has a “robust internal processes in place to proactively deal with such allegations”.

 “This is a complex and fast-moving set of circumstances and the BBC is working as quickly as possible to establish the facts in order to properly inform appropriate next steps”, the BBC added.